Looking for ways to make extra money?

 The holidays are a popular time to order special treats.
 You could hold an open house with samples and take orders for Christmas parties and dinners.

-When others start raving about your delicious creations, word of mouth alone will generate enough custom orders to keep you busy and making a ton of extra side income.
+When others start raving about your delicious creations, word of mouth alone will generate enough orders to keep you busy and making a ton of extra side income.

 If you want to learn more, read this post about how to earn money selling baked goods.